sprnva/docs/app/views/update/v1.x/database.md

 ```
 ![alt text](public/storage/images/andFilter-method.png)

-### # withCount
+## withCount
 Sometimes we forgot the n+1 problem in developing and fetching datas in our application.
 This problem can cause tremendous amount of speed/memory consumption and creates a low performance application.
-Sprnva solve this problem using `withCount()` method.
+Sprnva solve this problem using `withCount` method.

-When using the `withCount()` method this will add the total number of rows of the foreign table to the result of the selected table.
+When using the `withCount` method this will count the total number of rows of the foreign table to the result set of the selected table.

 Using this method is like saying as:  `get this selected table "withCount" all the rows of it's selected foreign key`
 ```php